US allies fear the US is becoming increasingly unreliable whether Trump or Biden wins - ExBulletin

 However, relations between Turkey and the United States were strained during his tenure.
 The Trump administration withdrew Turkey from its F-35 fighter jet project due to Ankara's decision to purchase Russian-made missile defense systems, while Trump himself threatened to ruin the Turkish economy.

-Russian Foreign Minister Sergei Lavrov told CBS in January that he didn't think there would be any difference between a Trump presidency and a Biden presidency.
+Russian Foreign Minister Sergei Lavrov told CBS in January that he did not “believe there would be any difference” between a Trump presidency and a Biden presidency.
 He said relations between Russia and the United States have deteriorated since the administration of George W. Bush.

-China, where leaders' initial warmth toward Trump deteriorated into tariffs and growing tensions, little has changed under Biden, who has maintained his predecessor's tough stance toward the U.S. strategic rival.
+China, where leaders' initial warmth toward Trump turned into tariffs and growing tensions, little has changed under Biden, who has maintained his predecessor's tough stance toward the states' strategic rival -United.

-Zhao Minghao, professor of international relations at Fudan University in Shanghai, said that for China, the two candidates were like two bowls of poison.
+Zhao Minghao, a professor of international relations at Fudan University in Shanghai, said that for China, the two candidates were like “two 'bowls of poison'.”

-Gift, of University College London, said the shift toward a more fractured world would happen whether Donald Trump or Joe Biden was elected.
+Gift, of University College London, said the move toward a more fractured world “will happen regardless of whether Donald Trump or Joe Biden is elected.”

 |